 I am an Assistant Professor in the Robert F. Wagner Graduate School of Public Service at New York University.
 I received my Ph.D. from the Department of Political Science at the University of California, San Diego.
 My research and teaching interests include U.S. state politics, bureaucratic delegation, and K-12 education governance.
 My research connects the effect of politics in the statehouse to K-12 education outcomes by the degree of policy discretion state politicians grant to the bureaucracy.

-My research interests and dissertation project are largely influenced by my prior experience in K-12 education.
+My research interests are largely influenced by my prior experience in K-12 education.
 I worked as a Research Analyst at the Center for Education Policy Analysis and Policy Analysis for California Education at Stanford University.
-Before and during graduate school, I worked at the San Diego Unified School District, the New Jersey State Department of Education, the New York City Department of Education, and the California Assembly Committee on Education.
+In addition, I worked at the San Diego Unified School District, New Jersey State Department of Education, New York City Department of Education, and California Assembly Committee on Education.